 Now, we can only speculate, but it is safe to say that the number is more than 3,200 based on the historical update pattern.

-Webmasters always view Google updates with dread as all their hard work dissolved with just one snap.
+Webmasters always view Google algorithm updates with dread as all their hard work dissolved with just one snap.

-It means that your website is optimized and you employed SEO best practices for your content.
+It means that your website is optimized, and you employed SEO best practices for your content.

-But what do you do when Google updates its algorithm, which can be as many times as ten per day?
+But what do you do when Google updates its algorithm, which can be as many times as ten per 24 hours?

 Table of Contents